gruntwork-io/docs/docs/pipelines/tutorial/index.md

   --non-interactive
 ```

 Before pushing your changes, you will need to run an `apply` locally to provision the AWS IAM role that pipelines will use to deploy resources in your account.
 This should be the only time you need to manually run `apply` to provision resources for this account, moving forward pipelines will handle all the lifecycle of all resources for you, based on the code you commit to your repository.
+You will be prompted to create the terragrunt state and logs buckets, enter `y` when prompted, then hit enter.

 First, run a `plan` in the newly created `github-oidc-role` directory to see the resources that will be provisioned.
 Replace `<account name>` with the value you used for `AwsAccountName` in the boilerplate command above.